tbcgit/cleanbar/README.md

  -ls    : number of nucleotides per link (LINK_SIZE)
         : Screen_output_File.txt is optional
 ````

-If you do not use any of the options provided by CleanBar, you should know that the default values are:
+If you use the Atrandi platform, you do not need to modify these arguments.
+The default options are the following:

-- The number of nucleotides analysed at the ends of the sequences is 88.
+``-l 88``  Number of nucleotides analyzed at each end of the sequence.
-- The number of sequences that are displayed on the screen is 2000.
+``-s`` Number of reads showed on the screen by default is 2000.
-- Each group has 24 BARCODES.
+``-bn 24`` Number of barcodes for group.
+Each group contains by default 24 barcodes.
-- Each BARCODE has 8 nucleotides.
+``-bs 8`` Number of nucleotides per barcode.
+Each barcode is 8 nucleotides long.
-- The separation between each BARCODE is 4 nucleotides.
+``-ls 8`` Number of nucleotides per linker.
+The separation between barcodes (linker length) is 4 nucleotides.
+This is the expected value only, because CleanBar indicates the exact linker lengts in its output file.

 ## An example of how to run the program on the ``Atrandi_1k.fq`` file: